Skip to main content

 FAQ

-How many core values should a company have?
+How many core values should a company actually have?

 Can I use AI-generated core values directly on my website?

-Use them as a strong starting draft, not a copy-paste final.
-The generated values will be coherent and industry-relevant, but they will not yet reflect your specific story, language, or team's lived experience.
-Editing them takes far less time than writing from scratch, and the result will feel more authentic after you've personalized the descriptions.
+Use them as a strong working draft, not a copy-paste final.
+The generated values will be coherent and industry-relevant, but they won't yet reflect your specific story or team's language.
+Editing a solid draft takes far less time than writing from scratch, and personalizing the descriptions is what makes them feel authentic.

 A mission statement explains what your company does and for whom.
 Core values describe how your team behaves while doing it.
-A logistics company's mission might be 'to make same-day delivery accessible to small businesses'; its values might include 'relentless reliability' and 'transparent communication.'
-Both are needed; neither replaces the other.
+A logistics company's mission might be 'same-day delivery for small businesses'; its values might include 'relentless reliability' and 'transparent communication.'
+Both are necessary and neither replaces the other.